 - Which image do you convey?

-Just a few thoughtless words in front of audience, microphone and camera can have consequences.
+Just a few thoughtless words in front of the audience, microphone, and camera can have consequences.
 For this reason, it is worthwhile to prepare carefully for important situations.
-For many professional company spokespersons, company representatives and politicians, the impact analysis is part of the preparation.
+For many professional company spokespersons, company representatives, and politicians, the impact analysis is part of the preparation.

 Even many experienced speakers are not so experienced when it comes to media appearances.
 It does not belong to everyday life for everyone.
-To master such situations you need be sovereign in front of the camera and in studio situations, provocative journalist questions and vehement attacks of an opponent in a debate or podium discussion.
+To master such situations you need to be sovereign in front of the camera and studio situations, provocative journalist questions, and vehement attacks of an opponent in a debate or podium discussion.

 Better safe than sorry.
-Afterwards we are often smarter, but then it is a bit too late.
+Afterward, we are often smarter, but then it is a bit too late.
 Better: An impact analysis provides a speaker with professional feedback before the actual event.
 Get feedback before the critics get their turn.
 Why should you take unnecessary risks?
 Why should you give up a successful performance?
 Prepare for crucial situations.
-Do a rehearsal.
+Rehearse.
 Get feedback for it.
 This allows you to experience the impact beforehand and to optimize it if necessary.

 - Body language

 - Stage presence, enthusiasm, and credibility

 - Choice of words and style

 - Red thread and structure